pensivecowboy/cowboymoji/README.md

 ![sample](sample.png "sample")

-This is a simple library that provides standard Unicode [emoji](https://en.wikipedia.org/wiki/Emoji) support for cowboy and pensive cowboy variants of popular emojis.
+This is a simple library that provides Unicode [emoji](https://en.wikipedia.org/wiki/Emoji) support for `cowboy` and `pensive_cowboy` variants of popular emojis.
 It is built off of the [twemoji emoji set](https://github.com/twitter/twemoji).

 This library supports 300 cowboy emojis and 37 pensive cowboy emojis.